Intelligent Memory System

 Example Use Cases:

-• "Follow the Airbnb style guide for JavaScript"
+• "We follow the Airbnb style guide for JavaScript"

-• "I work in the healthcare domain with HIPAA requirements"
+• "This workspace covers the healthcare domain with HIPAA requirements"

 📁 Project Memories